 The pain is so real.
 The pain is so intense.
 The emotional, physical, mental and spiritual pain from traumatic events can cause people to do many things to try to escape, numb, or cope with the pain they are feeling.
 It can cause someone to turn to drugs, alcohol, sexual promiscuity, cutting, denial, anger, and other self-destructive behaviors.
 The pain can lead to addictions to drugs, alcohol or other ungodly coping mechanisms.
 However, the Lord is the only One who can bring true, lasting freedom and healing from the pain.

 And binds up their wounds.

-Trauma includes emotional abuse, mental abuse, verbal abuse, physical abuse, spiritual abuse, ritual abuse, molestation, rape, death of a loved one, divorce, accidents, and natural disasters.
+Trauma includes betrayal, emotional abuse, mental abuse, verbal abuse, physical abuse, spiritual abuse, sexual abuse, ritual abuse, rape, the death of a loved one, divorce, accidents and natural disasters.
 The levels of emotional pain that we can experience from trauma vary greatly.
-As it becomes more severe, the emotional pain from trauma can, and often does, cause physical illness.
+As traumatic situations become more severe, and if they are ongoing, the emotional pain can, and often does, cause physical illness.

 Always a mask

 Before her face–

 Holding it lightly

 Was there a shiver,

 But dared not ask.